 Regular ultrasound checks of the kidneys are important to make sure there is no tumor growth.

-There is no specific treatment for tuberous sclerosis.
+There is no known cure for tuberous sclerosis.
 Because the disease can differ from person to person, treatment is based on the symptoms.

 - Depending on the severity of the intellectual disability, the child may need special education.

 - Some seizures are controlled with medicine (vigabatrin is first line for infantile spasms).
 Other children may need surgery.

 - Small growths on the face (facial angiofibromas) may be removed by laser treatment.
 These growths tend to come back, and repeat treatments will be needed.